Comparison of cue sports: Cues

 Carom billiard cues are typically shorter, at usually 54 to 57 in (137 to 145 cm), than pool and snooker cues, which average 57 to 59 in (145 to 150 cm), but the exact dimensions are a matter of player preference.
 Carom cue ferrules and tips are most often 11 to 12 mm in diameter, versus a butt diameter of 32 33mm, while pool tips average around 12.5 to 13.5 mm (butt 31 to 32 mm), with snooker tips at typically 9.5 to 10.5 mm (butt 30 to 31 mm).
 Many skilled pool players prefer to shoot with a snooker-sized tip, but few professionals do so, including the former snooker pros who have long dominated women's nine-ball.
 Cue weight is another factor that varies more as a matter of player preference.
 Non-custom carom cues available from most makers range from 17 to 20–oz, with the average being about 17.5–oz.
 Stock pool cues are available sometimes from 15 to 22 oz, though few serious players use anything, and many manufactures provide nothing, outside the 18 to 20–oz range, and the most common weight is 19 oz.
 Snooker cues are often graded as simply "light" (17 to 18 oz) or "heavy" (19 to 20 oz).

 Carom cues most often have a ferrule of brass, although phenolic resin and fiberglass are becoming more common.
 Pool cues usually have a ferrule of phenolic resin or fiberglass, although metal was formerly very common.
 Most snooker cues have a brass ferrule.
 Personal carom and pool cues are both typically jointed at the half-way point in the piece, while snooker cues most commonly are around two-thirds shaft and one third butt, requiring a longer carrying case.
-Carom cues usually have a wood-to-wood joint, with a delicate threaded wooden pin, on the principle that this produces a better feel and weight balance, while pool cues most often have a metal joint and pin, since pool games tend to involve considerably more force, necessitating reinforcement.
+Carom cues usually have a wood-to-wood joint, with a delicate threaded wooden pin, on the principle that this produces a better feel and weight balance, while pool cues often have a metal joint and pin, since pool games tend to involve considerably more force, necessitating reinforcement.
 Snooker cues usually have a sunken metal joint, providing both strength and wood-to-wood contact.
 Carom and snooker cues are more often hand-made, and are more costly on average than pool cues, since the market for mass-produced cues is only particularly strong in the pool segment.
-High-end hand-made but non-custom carom and snooker cues are largely products of Europe and Asia, while their pool counterparts are mostly North American products.
+High-end hand-made, but non-custom carom and snooker cues are largely products of Europe and Asia, while their pool counterparts are mostly North American products.
 The bulk of machine-made cues are sold by American brands, but are outsourced from non-US labour pools.
 In the extreme carom discipline known as artistic billiards, a master practitioner may have 20 or more cues, of a wide range of specifications, each customised for performing a particular shot or trick.